njlyon0/supportR/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs, or NOTES returned by `devtools::check()`.
+There were no errors or warnings returned by `devtools::check()` or `devtools::check_win_devel()`.

+There is one NOTE due to the updated maintainer email differing from that of the CRAN version.

+ or NOTES returned by `devtools::check()`.

 ## Downstream dependencies